-As a BU Law student, you will have access to a wide array of services that are specifically tailored to LLM students, including advising appointments, career guides, information and networking sessions, and job postings.
-While we take pride in offering each LLM student career advice tailored to his or her background, and offering equal access to professional development resources, providing services to all LLM students is one of our top priorities.
-Below, please find a comprehensive list of the resources and services available to LLM students at BU Law.
+As a BU Law student, you will have access to a wide array of services that are specifically tailored to LLM students, including personal advising appointments, LLM-specific career guides and “how to” workshops and networking sessions.
+We take pride in offering each LLM student career advice tailored to his or her background and in offering equal access to professional development resources.
+Below is a list of just some of the resources and services available to LLM students at BU Law.

-These one-on-one meetings are designed to offer students detailed guidance on any topic you wish—from job search strategies and professional etiquette to self-marketing campaigns.
+These one-on-one meetings are designed to offer students detailed guidance on any professional development topic, from job search strategies and professional etiquette to networking campaigns.
 These meetings allow the LLM Professional Development staff to get to know you, and help you identify the unique skills you should highlight in order to move forward in your legal career.
-Appointments are typically 45 minutes, and are available throughout the academic year and summer.
-Appointments are easy to make, and since you can make one on-line, you can make an appointment from anywhere.
+Appointments are available throughout the academic year and summer and can be easily made online.
+Refer to the email signature of your professional development advisor for the link to schedule an appointment.

 Alumni Network Access